Teaching

 ITGM 333 – Sculptural Texturing for Games

 This course focuses on the creation of complex organic models, 2-D and 3-D textures for use in video game development.
 Traditional 2-D photo editing, painting software and 3-D painting and sculpting applications are combined to provide maximum emphasis on art, mood, and extreme detail.
 Additional techniques relating to the use of complex systems within available hardware constraints also are discussed.
 In this course students explore, discuss and participate in critiques related to professional methodologies, techniques and practices.
 Results-oriented techniques are emphasized.
-Prerequisite: ITGM 208 or ITGM 240 or ANIM 250 or VSFX 210.
+Prerequisite: ITGM 240 or ANIM 250 or VSFX 210.

 ITGM 360 – Interactive Game Project